tpberntsen/curves/README.md

 above, except that a [pip local project install](https://pip.pypa.io/en/stable/topics/local-project-installs/) is required.
 This should be done in the Anaconda Prompt using the path of the directory src\Cmdty.Curves.Python\ within the cloned curves repo as the path in the pip install command.

+## Get in Touch and/or Give a Star
+It's always motivating to hear how the models are being used, especially by practitioners in the energy trading sector.
+So don't hesitate to [get in touch](mailto:jake@cmdty.co.uk?subject=Cmdty%20Storage%20Model) to discuss storage modelling or suggest future enhancements.
+Also, show your appreciation by giving this repo a star!

 ## License